anki-code/xontrib-sh/README.md

 ## Usage

-Start a line with an exclamation point — `!` — then paste the sh-compatible commands after it and run.
+Start the line with an exclamation point — `!` — then paste the sh-compatible commands after it and run.
 The commands syntax will be tested in installed shells and the commands will be run in the first matching shell.
-By default was set two shells: bash and sh.
+By default list of shells contains bash and sh.
-You can add other to the list of shells.

 The commands will be executed in the environment that will be inherited from current but if the commands modify the environment there will no changes in source xonsh environment.